V God - Man Interrelations

 The writer confesses the Christian Faith in the Father, Son and Holy Spirit.
 (Mat 28,19)

-Intended is an outline of God's grace versus man's position and spiritual efforts.
+Intended is an outline of God's grace towards man in his dismal existential position.

 Definition of truth for the essay is: have all aspects of the distance God - man been considered?

 1a) God's self-description

 1a1) God is creator of heaven and earth with

 a1,1) Space, time, energies, materials, forces, plants, animals and humans.
 (Gen 1,1)

 Genesis 1 intends to give a sounder comprehension of phenomena of nature, man and their origin,